pulumi/pulumi-component-provider-ts-boilerplate/sdk/python/README.md

 An example of using the `StaticPage` component in TypeScript is in `examples/simple`.

 Note that the provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
+In this case, `pulumi-resource-xyz` is a platform-specific binary that includes its Node.js dependency along with the provider code, created using [pkg](https://github.com/vercel/pkg).
+By default, running `make install` will create the binary specific to your host environment.

-In this case, `pulumi-resource-xyz` is a simple bash script which invokes `node` to run the provider (there is also a `pulumi-resource-xyz.cmd` script that Pulumi will use on Windows).
-After running `make install`, `pulumi-resource-xyz` (and `pulumi-resource-xyz.cmd`) will be available in the `./bin` directory along with the JavaScript files and dependencies needed by the provider.
+After running `make install`, `pulumi-resource-xyz` will be available in the `./bin` directory.
 You can add this to your path in bash with `export PATH=$PATH:$PWD/bin`.

-If creating a provider for distribution to other users, they will need `pulumi-resource-xyz` directory on their `PATH`.
+If creating a provider for distribution to other users, they will need the `pulumi-resource-xyz` directory on their `PATH`.
 See the Packaging section below for more on distributing the provider to users.

 ## Prerequisites